Heimdal

 What’s the Difference Between Deep Web and Dark Web?

-Many times the two terms are used interchangeably as if they are more or less the same thing.
-This is very inaccurate, as the deep web just refers to non-indexed pages, while the dark web refers to pages which are both non-indexed and involved in illegal niches.
-Some of the most relevant differences between the two are:
+Some people use the two terms interchangeably as if they are more or less the same thing.
+This is very inaccurate, as the deep web refers to non-indexed pages, while the dark web refers to pages which are both non-indexed and involved in illegal niches.
+Some key differences between deep and dark web are:

-• The deep web might be made of up of non-indexed pages simply because search engines fail to see them or because they’re not deemed relevant enough to be indexed.
-In contrast, the dark web wants to be hidden, since it’s a hub for shady business on purpose.
+• The deep web might be made of up of non-indexed pages simply because search engines fail to see them, are not deemed relevant enough to be indexed, or are private information that should remain protected.
+In contrast, the dark web remains hidden because it’s a hub for shady business.

 • The deep web is ethically neutral, it can be used for good or for bad.
-The dark web is where the parts of moral-lacking economy and society come together.
+The dark web is mostly moral-lacking.

-• As far as the relationship between them goes, not all deep web is dark web, but all dark web is deep web.
+• Not all deep web is dark web, but all dark web is a part of deep web.

 Surface Web and Shadow Web